-Revision at Step 9 Recommended for Consultation at Step 4 of the VICH Process in February 2016 by the VICH Steering Committee.
+Revision at Step 9 Adopted at Step 7 of the VICH Process by the VICH Steering Committee in May 2017 for implementation by May 2018.

-This Guideline has been developed by the appropriate VICH Expert Working Group and is subject to consultation by the parties, in accordance with the VICH Process.
+This Guideline has been developed by the appropriate VICH Expert Working Group and has been subject to consultation by the parties, in accordance with the VICH Process.
 At Step 7 of the Process the final draft is recommended for adoption to the regulatory bodies of the European Union, Japan and USA.